tdresearchgroup/tdresearchgroup/README.md

 ### Repository of the Software Engineering Analytics Research Group (SEARch) led by Dr. Zadia Codabux (University of Saskatchewan, Canada).
 #### Note: The software and data are solely for research purposes.
-Therefore, credit appropriately.
+Therefore, please credit appropriately.

 ### Recent Publications